jundalisay/spblist/content/en/research/whittaker/aether/chapter-01f.md

 The introduction of this principle enabled Huygens to succeed where Hooke and other contemporary wave-theorists[48] had failed, in achieving the explanation of refraction and reflexion.

 His method was to combine his own principle with Hooke's device of following separately the fortunes of the right-hand and left-hand sides of a wave-front when it reaches the interface between two media.
-The actual explanation for the case of reflexion is as follows:—
+The actual explanation for the case of reflexion is as follows:

+Let:
-Let AB represent the interface at which reflexion takes place, AHC the incident wave-front at an instant t0, GMB the position which the wave-front would occupy at a later instant t if the propagation were not interrupted by reflexion.
-Then by
+- `AB` represent the interface at which reflexion takes place
+- `AHC` the incident wave-front at an instant `t0`
+- `GMB` the position which the wave-front would occupy at a later instant `t` if the propagation were not interrupted by reflexion.

-A history of the theories of aether
-Huygens' principle the secondary wave from A is at the instant t a sphere RNS of radius equal to AG: the disturbance from H, after meeting the interface at K, will generate a secondary wave TV of radius equal to KM, and similarly the secondary wave corresponding to any other element of the original wavefront can be found.
+Then by Huygens' principle the secondary wave from `A` is at the instant `t` a sphere `RNS` of radius equal to AG.

+The disturbance from `H`, after meeting the interface at `K`, will generate a secondary wave `TV` of radius equal to `KM`.

+Similarly, the secondary wave corresponding to any other element of the original wavefront can be found.

 The envelope of these secondary waves, which constitutes the final wave-front, will be a plane BN, which will be inclined to AB at the same angle as AC.
 This gives the law of reflexion.